Disc-epics/HOPE/README.md

 ```

 Some systems (usually linux and mac) may require you to use `python3` instead of `python`.

+## Accessing the server files

+To access the server files, on windows type `\\templeton.ecn.purdue.edu\disc\` into windows
+explorer, and use the `disc` as the username and the disc ECN password found in `creds.json`.

+On macOS/Linux, connect to `smb://templeton.ecn.purdue.edu/disc/` or
+`sftp://templeton.ecn.purdue.edu/web/groups/earlybirdsystem` with the same credentials.

+However, it is suggested for ease and reproducability to update the server using the `./scripts/deploy.py`
+script instead of manually copying files.

 ## Basic server setup
 The site is on ECN, which has a pretty restricted environment to run in.